Schenckinator/MH23_Project/README.md

 # MH23_Project
-Repository for our undeclared MinneHack 2023 Project
+Repository for our MinneHack 2023 Project